Josh9182/Josh9182/README.md

 # Excel Tips & Tricks
 Project Name  | Description   |  Topic
 ------------- | ------------- | ------------------
- | Wrote SQL queries to answer interesting questions about international debt data from The World Bank  | data manipulation, importing and cleaning data
-  | Explored data from BusinessFinancing.co.uk on the world's oldest businesses: when they were founded and which industries they belong to | data manipulation and joins
+ ssssssss| Wrote SQL queries to answer interesting questions about international debt data from The World Bank  | data manipulation, importing and cleaning data ssssssss | Explored data from BusinessFinancing.co.uk on the world's oldest businesses: when they were founded and which industries they belong to | data manipulation and joins

 ## Formulas